abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *exsequar* from *exsequor, exsequi, exsecutus sum* is 1st singular future indicative, meaning to follow/carry out.

-      Without pause let me go on with the heavenly gifts of lofty honey:
+      Without pause I will relate in order the heavenly gifts of the honey of the sky:

 |           *hanc etiam, Maecenas, aspice partem.*